canonical/cs.canonical.com/README.md

 ```

 **Note:** Please make sure the `BASE_URL` in `tests/config.ts` is correct and reflects your webserver.
 For example, if your project is running on localhost:8104, it should be `BASE_URL: http://localhost:8104`

+## Mock Server

+This project also supports running with an in-memory mock server.

+It simulates backend API responses, allowing frontend development and integration, without requiring a live backend service.
+This is useful for rapid prototyping, testing error, handling, and developing features in isolation.

+For detailed usage instructions and advanced configuration options, refer to [MOCK_SERVER_USAGE.md](./MOCK_SERVER_USAGE.md) in this project.